The Pitons In Saint Lucia: Everything You Need To Know

 Sights along the Gros Piton Trail

-On your way to the top of Gros Piton you will be bombarded with a variety of colours, animals and nature spots.
-Certain viewpoints offer amazing ocean views where you can stop, chill and just take in the ambiance.
-As this is a jungle expedition, you will walk amongst a variety of tree, plant and wildlife species.
+On your way to the top of Gros Piton you will be bombarded with a variety of colours, animals, and nature spots.
+Certain viewpoints offer amazing ocean views where you can stop, chill, and just take in the ambiance.
+As this is a jungle expedition, you will walk amongst a variety of tree, plant, and wildlife species.
 The views alone are enough to propel you up the hill.
 There’s even points where you can see the nearby island of Saint Vincent!
 Though this hike can be challenging, it is worth it.
 The feeling of achievement when you reach the summit is sweet!

-The Interpretive Center
+The Interpretive Centre

-The Interpretive Center in Fond Gens Libre is one of the first points you’ll get to as you head towards your trek up Gros Pitons.
+The Interpretive Centre in Fond Gens Libre is one of the first points you’ll get to as you head towards your trek up Gros Pitons.
 It’s very close to where you’ll pay your fees to the guide, if you haven’t done so already.
 Inside, there’s a model of Gros Piton which your guide may refer to in order to get you familiar with the hike.
 Ask any questions you would like at this point.

 Waypoint Coordinates: 13.8065755, -61.0611749 (13°48'23.7"N 61°03’40.2"W)